State Workers Compensation Act It’s the law!

 Death on the High Seas Act (DOHSA)

 Covers any death occurring beyond 3 nautical miles from the shore of any State.
 Only the personal representative of the deceased individual can bring a DOHSA action, and that action is pursued on behalf of, or for the benefit of the decedent’s spouse, child(ren), parent or other financially dependent relative.
 DOHSA actions only provide for the recovery of monetary damages and does not provide for recovery of non-pecuniary damages.

 Defense Base Act

 Policy premiums are based on estimated annual payroll and the nature of your business.
 “1099” wages should be included unless the subcontractor has their own workers’ compensation insurance coverage.
+Please see our article on Who Is An Employee for more information.
 A number of insurance carriers are available to provide workers’ compensation coverage.